Compliance Toolkit for Programmable Messaging

 By sending a reply to your messages with one of the following keywords, these previous subscribers opted out.

-Twilio also checks the recipient's consent status using the Consent Management API.
+Twilio also checks the recipient's latest consent status using the Consent Management API.
 If a recipient opted out, Twilio blocks your message to that specific user and returns error 21610.

 The Consent Management API lets you upsert multiple consent records in a single request.
 To synchronize large volumes of user consent preferences between two or more data sources, use this API.